biomedical-cybernetics/pypsis/README.md

 """
 List of sample labels (groups/classes).
 In this example, only two different groups are used.
-However, an arbitrary number of classes can be evaluated
+However, an arbitrary number of classes can be evaluated.
 """
 labels = np.array(['group1', 'group1', 'group1', 'group1', 'group2', 'group2', 'group2', 'group2'])